egri-nagy/popbook/README.md

 [Reading Exercises](PoP_reading_xs.pdf) are for traditional paper-based exams.
 The task is to determine what the one-liners evaluate to.

+[Coding exercises](coding_exercises.pdf) are for practising how to turn ideas into source code.
+Plans are given, the task is to express them as Clojure code.

 [Extra problems](problems.pdf)

 [Mini-projects](projects.pdf) require a bit more work than exercise problems.